-In January, Variety reported that Sony locked in Kelly Marcel (one of three writers on Venom) to pen the sequel.
-The same article revealed that director Ruben Fleischer may not return because he’ll be busy working on Zombieland 2.
+In January 2019, Variety reported that Sony locked in Kelly Marcel (one of three writers on Venom) to pen the sequel.
+The same article revealed that director Ruben Fleischer might not return because he’ll be busy working on Zombieland 2.

-A pioneering motion capture performer, Serkis won recognition for his Gollum in Peter Jackson’s Lord of the Rings trilogy between 2002 and 2004, and again for The Hobbit films a decade later.
-He furthered his resumé as Caesar in the reboot Planet of the Apes films from 2011 to 2017.
+A pioneering motion capture performer, Serkis won recognition for his Gollum in Peter Jackson’s Lord of the Rings trilogy between 2002 and 2004 and again for The Hobbit films a decade later.
+He furthered his resumé as Caesar in the rebooted Planet of the Apes films from 2011 to 2017.
 His incomparable experience with CGI fits exceedingly well with the effects-heavy nature of Venom 2.

-Eddie Brock actor Tom Hardy did share a random image to his Instagram account in October 2019 of himself in a Spider-Man costume, which could just be a funny troll or a deliberate clue about Venom 2.
+Eddie Brock actor Tom Hardy did share a random image to his Instagram account in October 2019 of himself in a Spider-Man costume, which could just be a funny troll or a deliberate clue about Venom: Let There Be Carnage.
 He deleted it either way, for whatever that’s worth.